 All Coaches and Assistant Coaches (as well as any parent who is on the field helping out a team) must have filled in the Coaches / Assistant Coaches Registration Form, for insurance purposes.

 All Coaches and Assistant Coaches must have a police check (CPIC) submitted to WMSA prior to being on the field with the kids.
-For more information, please visit our Police Check page.
+For more information, please visit the GSPS website here: for their Police Check page.

 Coaches have been provided with a list of all those on their team who have been registered and paid.
 No one else is allowed to play.
 Because a player’s registration must be entered into the OSA database, new players cannot be allowed on the field until the coach has been formally advised by the Convenor.